What to Know About Taking a Solo Cruise (From Someone That Does it All the Time)

 Some lines like NCL have more developed single cruiser programs.
 This lounge on Norwegian Encore is made specifically for those traveling alone.

 If you’ve sailed before, but only with friends or as a couple, then it’s a strong possibility you shared some responsibility during the cruise.
-We’re talking about things like picking a place where to eat… what time to be back on the ship… where the dining room is… and even having help putting on sunscreen.
+We’re talking about things like picking a place to eat… what time to be back on the ship… where the dining room is… and even having help putting on sunscreen.

 When you cruise solo, however, you have to be in charge of everything.
 No one else is there to remind you to grab your room key before you walk out the cabin or to make sure you bring a watch when you head into port.